Yuntao Wu National Center for Biodefense and Infectious Diseases School of Systems Biology George Mason University Manassas, VA USA Biography

 Section: HIV Therapy

-Charles Mitchell University of Miami School of Medicine Miami, FL USA Biography
+Charles Mitchell Department of Pediatrics University of Miami School of Medicine Miami, FL USA Biography

 Biography of Charles Mitchell

-Dr. Mitchell completed his M.D. at the University of Texas Medical Branch, Galveston, Texas, and his Residency and Fellowship in Pediatrics and Pediatric Infectious Diseases at the University of Minnesota Minneapolis.
-He then completed a Research Fellowship in Virology at the National Institutes of Health.
-He is a tenured Professor of Pediatrics in the Division of Pediatric Infectious Diseases and Immunology at the University Of Miami Miller School Of Medicine.
-He has been engaged in research on Pediatric HIV/AIDS and Childhood Tuberculosis for than 20 years.
+Dr. Mitchell completed his M.D. from the University of Texas Medical Branch, Galveston, Texas, and his Residency and Fellowship in Pediatrics and Pediatric Infectious Diseases from the University of Minnesota Minneapolis.
+He then completed a Research Fellowship in Virology from the National Institutes of Health.
+He is a tenured Professor of Pediatrics in the Division of Pediatric Infectious Diseases and Immunology at the University of Miami Miller School Of Medicine.
+He has been engaged in research on Pediatric HIV/AIDS and Childhood Tuberculosis for more than 20 years.

 Biography of Nafees Ahmad

-Roberto Di Santo Department of Chemistry and Pharmaceutical Technologies "Sapienza" University of Rome Rome Italy Biography
+Roberto Di Santo Dipartimento di Chimica e Tecnologie del Farmaco Department of Chemistry and Pharmaceutical Technologies "Sapienza" University of Rome Rome Italy Biography

 Biography of Roberto Di Santo

-Chipepo Kankasa The University Teaching Hospital HIV/AIDS Program (UTH-HAP) Lusaka Zambia Biography
+Chipepo Kankasa Department of Paediatrics The University Teaching Hospital HIV/AIDS Program (UTH-HAP) Lusaka Zambia Biography

 Biography of Chipepo Kankasa

-Yiming Shao Division of Research on Virology and Immunology NCAIDS Beijing China Biography
+Yiming Shao Division of Research on Virology and Immunology National Center for AIDS/STD Control and Prevention Beijing China Biography

 Biography of Yiming Shao

-Carlos Brites Federal University of Bahia Salvador Brazil Biography
+Carlos Brites School of Medicine, Infectious Diseases Research Laboratory Federal University of Bahia Salvador Brazil Biography

 Biography of Carlos Brites

-Dr. Brites was graduated (1982) and received his PhD in Medicine (1997) at the Federal University of Bahia.
-He was a Visiting Scientist at Harvard School of Public Health in 1998.
-He is currently Professor of Infectious Diseases at the School of Medicine of the Federal University of Bahia.
+Dr. Brites was graduated in 1982 and received his PhD in Medicine in 1997 from the Federal University of Bahia.
+In 1998, he became the Visiting Scientist at Harvard School of Public Health.
+Currently, he is a Professor of Infectious Diseases at the School of Medicine of the Federal University of Bahia.
 He has extensive research experience, especially on HIV, AIDS, HTLV, HIV-HTLV co-infection, arboviruses, and oncovirology.
 He received several national and international awards for his contribution to the study of human retroviruses.
-He was Editor-in-Chief of the Brazilian Journal of Infectious Diseases from January 2009 to December 2016.
+He was the Editor-in-Chief of the Brazilian Journal of Infectious Diseases from 2009 to 2016.

-Omar Sued Fundación Huésped Buenos Aires Argentina Biography
+Omar Sued Research Department Fundación Huésped Buenos Aires Argentina Biography

 Biography of Omar Sued

 Dr. Omar Sued received his MD in 1995 from University of Cordoba, Argentina.
-He went on to complete his residence programme on infectious diseases at the Hospital Fernández, Buenos Aires, and then to receive his Master from the University of Barcelona in 2003.
-In 2004, he attained his ID Specialist title from the University of Buenos Aires, and then finally received his PhD in Acute HIV Infection at the University of Barcelona.
-He has worked as an Infectious Diseases doctor in different settings including public and private hospitals, prisons, and primary care centers from Argentina and Spain.
-During 2009-2012 he served as Regional Advisor in Treatment and Care for the Pan American Health Organization (the regional WHO office for the Americas) for Latin America and the Caribbean.
+He completed his residence programme on infectious diseases from the Hospital Fernández, Buenos Aires, and then received his Master’s from the University of Barcelona in 2003.
+In 2004, he attained his ID Specialist title from the University of Buenos Aires, and then finally received his PhD in Acute HIV Infection from the University of Barcelona.
+He has worked as an infectious diseases doctor in different settings including public and private hospitals, prisons, and primary care centers in Argentina and Spain.
+During 2009-2012, he served as Regional Advisor in the Treatment and Care for the Pan American Health Organization for Latin America and the Caribbean.
 Currently, he is a Director of Clinical Research at the Fundación Huésped, one of the largest NGO and HIV research agencies in Argentina.

 Editorial Board Members

-Muktar Aliyu Vanderbilt University Medical Center Nashville, TN USA Biography
+Muktar Aliyu Department of Health Policy Vanderbilt University Medical Center Nashville, TN USA Biography

 Biography of Muktar Aliyu

-Muktar Aliyu, MBBS, DrPH, MPH is Professor of Health Policy and Medicine with the Vanderbilt University Medical Center, Nashville, Tennessee, USA.
-His research interests are in implementation science approaches to delivering high quality and culturally appropriate HIV care thereby improving outcomes for HIV programs in low and middle-income countries.
+Muktar Aliyu, MBBS, DrPH, MPH is a Professor of Health Policy and Medicine with the Vanderbilt University Medical Center, Nashville, Tennessee, USA.
+His research interests are in the implementation of scientific approaches to deliver high quality and culturally appropriate HIV care, in order to improvethe outcomes of HIV programs in low and middle-income countries.

-Sunil K. Arora Post Graduate Institute of Medical Education and Research (PGIMER) Chandigarh India Biography
+Sunil K. Arora Department of Immunopathology Post Graduate Institute of Medical Education and Research (PGIMER) Chandigarh India Biography

 Biography of Sunil K. Arora

-Dr. Arora received his PhD (Immunopathology) from the Postgraduate Institute of Medical Education & Research (PGIMER), Chandigarh, India in 1987 and post-doctoral training in the Department of Medicine, Division of Infectious Diseases in University of Texas Health Science Center at San Antonio, Texas USA.
-He is elected member of the National Academy of Medical Sciences (India) since 2004.
+Dr. Arora received his PhD in Immunopathology from the Postgraduate Institute of Medical Education & Research (PGIMER), Chandigarh, India in 1987 and post-doctoral training from the Department of Medicine, Division of Infectious Diseases at the University of Texas Health Science Center at San Antonio, Texas USA.
+He is an elected member of the National Academy of Medical Sciences (India) since 2004.
 He is Professor-in-charge of the HIV Diagnosis and Disease Monitoring Center at PGI and his research work focuses on the Immunological aspects of Infectious Diseases mainly HIV, HIV-TB co-infection, HCV and Experimental Leishmaniasis.
-More recently his lab started working on the role of cancer stem cells in breast carcinoma and regenerative properties of mesenchymal stem cells in chronic autoimmune inflammatory disorders.
+More recently, his lab started working on the role of cancer stem cells in breast carcinoma and regenerative properties of mesenchymal stem cells in chronic autoimmune inflammatory disorders.
 He has 157 scientific publications in the peer-reviewed journals of repute.
-He is recipient of Indo-US Young Investigator’s award in 1991 and Senior Scientist Oration award in Immunology in 2018.
+He is the recipient of Indo-US Young Investigator’s award in 1991 and Senior Scientist Oration award in Immunology in 2018.

-Shilpa Buch University of Nebraska Medical Center Omaha, NE USA Biography
+Shilpa Buch Department of Pharmacology & Experimental Neuroscience University of Nebraska Medical Center Omaha, NE USA Biography

 Biography of Shilpa Buch